saima-tithi/FastViromeExplorer-Doc/index.md

 FastViromeExplorer
 ===================
 Indentify the viruses/phages and their abundance in the viral metagenomics data.
-FastViromeExplorer is freely available at: (https://code.vt.edu/saima5/FastViromeExplorer)
+FastViromeExplorer is freely available at: <a href="https://code.vt.edu/saima5/FastViromeExplorer">https://code.vt.edu/saima5/FastViromeExplorer</a>

 # Installation
 FastViromeExplorer requires JAVA (JDK) 1.8 or later, Samtools 1.4 or later, and Kallisto 0.43.0 or later installed in the user's machine.
 ## Download FastViromeExplorer
-You can download FastViromeExplorer directly from github (Github link: https://code.vt.edu/saima5/FastViromeExplorer) and extract it.
+You can download FastViromeExplorer directly from github (Github link: <a href="https://code.vt.edu/saima5/FastViromeExplorer">https://code.vt.edu/saima5/FastViromeExplorer</a>) and extract it.
 You can also download it using the following command:
 ```bash
 git clone git@code.vt.edu:saima5/FastViromeExplorer.git
 ```
 From now on, we will refer the FastViromeExplorer directory in the user's local machine as project directory.
 ## Install Java
-If Java is not already installed, you need to install Java (JDK) 1.8 or later from the following link: http://www.oracle.com/technetwork/java/javase/downloads/index.html.
+If Java is not already installed, you need to install Java (JDK) 1.8 or later from the following link: <a href="http://www.oracle.com/technetwork/java/javase/downloads/index.html">http://www.oracle.com/technetwork/java/javase/downloads/index.html</a>.
 From this link, download the appropriate jdk installation file (for linux or macOS), and then install Java by double-clicking the downloaded installation file.
 After installing Java, you can check it by running the following command in terminal:
 ```bash
 java -version